perlwasm/talk-perlcic-2020/index.md

 Note:
 Now we can use our MathStuff module just like any other Perl module.
 You don't even need to know or care what language or binary format is being used under the covers.
+This could be an XS, or FFI or even a pure-perl module.

 ---